VenkataAnirudh/Vision-and-RAG-based-Telegram-bot/README.md

 # Multimodal RAG + Vision Telegram Bot

-A fully **local, privacy-first** Telegram bot that answers questions from your own PDF documents and analyses uploaded images with zero cloud AI calls.
-All inference runs on your own machine.
+A highly efficient Telegram bot that answers questions from your own PDF documents locally and analyses uploaded images using advanced Vision APIs with seamless local fallbacks.

-> Built with: `sqlite-vec` · `sentence-transformers` · `Ollama / phi3` · `moondream2` · `python-telegram-bot`
+> Built with: `sqlite-vec` · `sentence-transformers` · `Ollama / phi3` · `Featherless API / Qwen` · `python-telegram-bot`
 ---

 ## Table of Contents